lingtalfi/Kamille/Utils/Morphic/Generator/morphic-generator-brainstorm-2.md

         Defines how the generator behaves in regard to pivotLinks.
         See pivot.defaultMode (at the operation level) for more details.

+- ?dbPrefixes: array of db prefixes
+        The bot can do some extra work if you specify the db prefixes

 The conservative policy: Generator never overrides an existing file